Burberry Group logo

 • Generic luxury lacks authentic heritage story

-• Fast fashion compromises quality and sustainability
+• Fast fashion compromises quality and values

 • Limited access to British luxury craftsmanship